Flag Football Drills

 Flag pulling, passing accuracy, running routes, and coverage drills are the most important ones.

-Every drill must be 5–10 minutes so that players can be engaged without fatigue.
+Every drill should be 5–10 minutes so that players can be engaged without fatigue.

 Make them into games (like flag tag) so that kids get moving and smiling.